es7s/macedon/README.md

 ## Configuration / Advanced usage

-    Usage: macedon [OPTIONS] [ENDPOINT_URL]...
+    Usage: python -m macedon [OPTIONS] [ENDPOINT_URL]...

     Options:
-      -T, --threads INTEGER         Number of threads for concurrent request making.  [default: 1] -n, --amount INTEGER          How many times each request will be performed.  [default: 1] -d, --delay FLOAT             Seconds to wait between each request.  [default: 0] -t, --timeout FLOAT           Seconds to wait for the response.  [default: 10] -f, --file FILENAME           Execute request(s) from a specified file.
+      -T, --threads INTEGER         Number of threads for concurrent request making.
+Default value depends on number of CPU cores available in the system.  [default: 6] -n, --amount INTEGER          How many times each request will be performed.  [default: 1] -d, --delay FLOAT             Seconds to wait between requests.  [default: 0] -t, --timeout FLOAT           Seconds to wait for the response.  [default: 10] -f, --file FILENAME           Execute request(s) from a specified file.
 The file should contain a list of endpoints in the format '{method} {url}', one per line.
 Another supported (partially) format is JetBrains HTTP Client format, which additionally allows to specify request headers and body.
 The option can be specified multiple times.
 The ENDPOINT_URL argument(s) are ignored if this option is present.
       -c, --color / -C, --no-color
       --show-id
       --show-error
+      -v, --verbose                 Increase details level: -v for request info, -vv for debugging worker threads debugging, -vvv for response tracing  [0<=x<=3]
-      -v, --verbose                 Display detailed info on every request.
-[0<=x<=2] --help                        Show this message and exit.
+      --help                        Show this message and exit.